-That is pretty much my answer to anything difficult or overwhelming.
+Baby steps.
+That is my answer to anything difficult or overwhelming.

-- If I need to pay down a credit card I make a monthly payment plan my budget can handle.
+- If you need to pay down a credit card, make a monthly payment plan your budget can handle.

-- If I need to lose weight I break it down into monthly mini-goals.
+- If you need to lose weight, break it down into monthly mini-goals.

-- If I have a project for work I divide it out into weekly check-lists.
+- If you have a project for work, divide it into weekly checklists.

-And if I have a room to declutter I break it down into 10-minute chunks that I can easily weave throughout my busy day.
+And if you have a room to declutter, break it down into 10-minute chunks that can be easily woven throughout your busy day.

+So much so, in fact, it is the entire message behind our site, Declutter in Minutes.
 I know you have heard people say before.
-You can declutter in 30 days!
-Not only is this statement misleading and untrue but I do not recommend it.
+You can declutter your entire home in a weekend!!
+Not only is this statement misleading, but I do not recommend it.

 When you are looking to clean out your home so you can organize it into one you love, fast is just not going to work.
-Rushing through the letting go process is only going to leave you with a temporarily tidy room.
+Rushing through the letting go process will only leave you with a temporarily tidy room.
 And before you know it, you will have clutter showing back up in no time.

 Is there anything I can declutter in 30 days?

-Absolutely!
-Just about any room in your home, you can declutter in 30 days.
-Just one month.
-That is enough time to get through the clutter on the floor, the furniture, and even the walls.
-And no matter how small or how large decluttering a room is, you should be able to complete it from start to finish in one month.
+And no matter how small or large a room is, you should be able to complete it from start to finish in one month.

 Declutter and Organizing Calendar

-A few years ago I came up with an idea.
-I had already gone through the process of decluttering my entire home room by room, I knew just how hard it was to stay focused without burning out.
-I had to really work every single day to keep my head in the game so I didn’t give up before the job was completely done.
+A few years ago, I came up with an idea.
+I had already gone through the process of decluttering my entire home room by room; so I knew just how hard it was to stay focused without burning out.
+I had to really work every single day to keep my head in the game, so I didn’t give up before the job was completely done.

-Sure it took a while to make that list.
-I literally needed to be in each room looking around at all the things I needed to do.
-I wanted this list to be thorough.
-Hit all the spots.
-And to do that I needed to be in each and every space.
+Sure it took me a while to make that list.
+I literally needed to be in each room looking around at all the things I needed to do and write them down one by one because I wanted this list to be thorough.
+I needed it to hit all the spots.
+And to do that, I needed to be in each and every space.

 Time-consuming?
 Yes.
 Game-changing?
 You better believe it.

-Now, I realize you might not have time to sit down for a weekend just making a room by room decluttering checklist.
+Now, I realize you might not have time to sit down for a weekend, just making a room-by-room decluttering checklist.
 And that’s okay.
-You might just be in panic mode.
-Ready to get moving, right now, today…but worried if you don’t start fast you will lose your mojo.
+Actually, you might just be in panic mode.
+You may be ready to get moving right now, today…but you are also worried if you don’t start fast, you will lose your mojo.

-A few years ago I created a tool.
-One that is changing lives one room at a time.
-This is what I call my Decluttering and Organizing Calendar.
-My room by room decluttering printable guide that you can use to transform your home.
+A few years ago, I created a tool that is changing lives one room at a time.
+This is what I call my Decluttering and Organizing Calendar, my room-by-room printable guide to decluttering and organizing your home.

-How to use my 2020 Decluttering and Organizing Calendar
+How to use the Decluttering and Organizing Calendar

 Step #1.
 Focus on one room at a time.